Max77788/food_restaurant_ai_assistant/README.md

 - User Reviews and Ratings: See what other wing enthusiasts have to say about their experiences and share your own reviews to help others find their perfect wings.💬

 ## Getting Started
-To get started with WingsTasteFinder, follow these simple steps:
+To get started with MOM AI Food Ordering Assistant, follow these simple steps:

 1. Clone the Repository: Begin by cloning this repository to your local machine. bash